tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

     describe "husk" $ do
         it "returns the unit value" $ do husk `shouldBe` ()

         prop "equals the unit value" $
-            (husk ==)
+            \ x -> husk == x
 {% endhighlight %}

--   a lot going on in here
--   imports: the library, hspec, hunit, and quickcheck
--   probably don't need hunit and quickcheck, but you might
--   then provide a `main` so the test can be run by itself
+The `main` function is only there so the test can be run by itself.
--   finally the meat of the file, `spec`
--   two hunit tests and one quickcheck property

--   next up is clueing cabal in
--   add a new section
+You'll probably never do that because HSpec can automatically discover and run your tests.
+All you need is a top-level entry point with the `hspec-discover` GHC preprocessor.

 {% highlight hs %}
+-- test-suite/Spec.hs
+{-# OPTIONS_GHC -F -pgmF hspec-discover #-}
+{% endhighlight %}

+With that done, the only piece left is updating the Cabal file.
+Add a new section at the end for the test suite.

+{% highlight hs %}
+-- husk.cabal
 test-suite hspec
-    build-depends:
-        base
-      , husk
-      , hspec == 1.8.*
+    build-depends:    base, husk, hspec == 1.8.*
-      , HUnit
-      , QuickCheck
     default-language: Haskell2010
-    ghc-options:      -Wall -Werror
     hs-source-dirs:   test-suite
     main-is:          Spec.hs
     type:             exitcode-stdio-1.0
 {% endhighlight %}

--   depend on: base, lib, hspec, hunit and quickcheck
--   enable errors and make them warnings
--   point to the top-level spec
--   signal success through exit code 0
--   run the tests!
+The only new [build information][] here is `type`.
+The Cabal documentation erroneously recommends the non-existent `detailed-1.0` type.
+Ignore that and use the `exitcode-stdio-1.0` type, which uses the exit code to signify success or failure.

+After doing all that, you should be able to run the tests.

 {% highlight sh %}
 # cabal install --enable-tests